 How long will employment last?
 Employers must clarify if and when the contract can be renewed if a contract specifies a limited period.
 Renewals can be automatic, one-way, or joint.
-Those negotiating salary from contract to contract must be sure to begin the discussion well before the term of the contract expires.
+Those negotiating salary from contract to contract must be sure to begin the discussion well before the contract term expires.

-Other permanent agreements have no fixed term but provide provisions for payments in the case of notice or severance.
+Other permanent agreements have no fixed term but provide payment provisions for notice or severance.

 4. Base Compensation and Bonuses

-A permanent employment contract should include the annual salary or hourly rate of the employee, as well as information about raises, bonuses, or incentives.
+A permanent employment contract should include the employee’s annual salary or hourly rate, as well as information about raises, bonuses, or incentives.

-There are usually two types of bonuses– contractual and discretionary.
+There are usually two types of bonuses – contractual and discretionary.
 Contractual bonuses contain clear performance goals, with a structured set of payments if the target has been reached.
-Whereas discretionary bonuses give employers a certain amount of leeway to determine what kind of bonus is paid to the employee.
+At the same time, discretionary bonuses give employers a certain amount of leeway to determine the kind of bonus paid to the employee.
 A discretionary bonus is usually an indicator of employer satisfaction and could be more based on performance.
 The contract should contain information on the criteria for receiving discretionary bonuses and specify what will determine if targets have been met.

-Explain what benefits the plan includes such as medical, dental and eye care, as well as information about the 401(k) plan, stock options and any fringe benefits.
+Explain what benefits the plan includes, such as medical, dental and eye care, and information about the 401(k) plan, stock options and any fringe benefits.

-Employers should be sure to thoroughly explain the time off policy.
-How are paid vacation days allocated or accrued?
-Can employees make up hours?
+Employers should be sure to explain the time off policy thoroughly.
+How are paid holiday days allocated or accrued?
+Do you know if employees can make up hours?
 How will overtime be renumerated?

 Perks ranging from travel expenses and reimbursements to club memberships and company cars will also need outlining.

 A permanent employment contract should contain stipulations for the early termination of the contract.
 Depending on how the relationship ends, the employer might have different obligations to the employee.
-Explain what is required for either party to terminate the relationship, including the amount of notice required and if it should be written.
+Could you explain what is required for either party to terminate the relationship, including the amount of notice required and if it should be written?